rebelsky/csc321/outlines/bodies/legacy.md

 * What do you see as the key techniques we use to refactor?
 * Sam's perspective: There are a few purposes for the list of refactoring techniques.
-    * They serve to remind programmerss of the kinds of things they can do to make code better.
+    * They serve to remind programmers of the kinds of things they can do to make code better.
     * They provide us with a *vocabulary* to talk about the kinds of changes you might make to a program.